INULTUS - Claude Code, for your servers. With a leash.

 YOUR PREMISES

-• PocketBase (DB + file storage + SSO)
+• PocketBase (DB + file storage + OIDC SSO)

 LLM calls only